-If this is the case, you have to be careful with turning up the volume because this can cause your speakers to blow in no time.
+If this is the case, you must be careful with turning up the volume because this can cause your speakers to blow in no time.

-This will protect your speakers from being destroyed, and allow them to play with a much better and clear sound quality for a long time.
+This will protect your speakers from being destroyed and allow them to play with a much better and clear sound quality for a long time.

 Prevent speakers from physical damage.

-If you want to keep your speakers in good condition, do not place next to them anything large or sharp that could damage or reduce the cone’s free movements.
+If you want to keep your speakers in good condition, do not place anything large or sharp next to them that could damage or reduce the cone’s free movements.

-Use the right size enclosure.
+Use the proper size enclosure.